vortesserax-wb/cidoc_crm_rdf/README.md

 **A. CIDOC Classes implementation in RDF**

 CIDOC-CRM model defines some classes, that in Triple stores are typically implemented as primitive values.
-Such Model Classes are all subclasses of E59 Primitive and in RDF they are interpreted as Literals.
-There are some classes that are not only subclasses of E59 Primitives and this creates a question mark as to whether they should be implemented as rdfs:Class or still be interpreted as rdfs:Literal.
+Such Model Classes are all subclasses of `E59 Primitive` and in RDF they are interpreted as Literals.
+There are some classes that are not only subclasses of `E59 Primitive` and this creates a question mark as to whether they should be implemented as rdfs:Class or still be interpreted as rdfs:Literal.
 In this DRAFT version we followed the following policies regarding CIDOC Classes implementation in RDF:

 > A1.
-CIDOC Classes that are exclusively subclasses of E59 Primitive are interpreted as rdfs:Literal.
+CIDOC Classes that are exclusively subclasses of `E59 Primitive` are interpreted as rdfs:Literal.

 > A2.
-CIDOC Classes that are also subClasses of a Class that is not recursive subClassOf E59 Primitive are still implemented as rdfs:Class.
+CIDOC Classes that are also subClasses of a Class that is not recursive subClassOf `E59 Primitive` are still implemented as rdfs:Class.

 **B. CIDOC Properties implementation in RDF**